Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Introduction

 \section{Introduction}

-The system of Maxwell's equations \cite{Fey63,Bk:Monk:2003} are fundamental to many fields of research and have numerous practical applications, from Magnetic Induction Tomography (MIT) in medicine \cite{art:Zolgharni:MIT:2009}, geoelectromagnetic modeling in geophysics \cite{Art:Grayver:Geoelectromagnetic:2015} to quantum computing \cite{Art:Kues:23}, and quantum communication \cite{Art:Melchert:Soliton:2023} in optics.
-As this work is part of the cluster of excellence PhoenixD\footnote{\url{https://www.phoenixd.uni-hannover.de/en/}}, we consider applications from the area of photonics and optics.
-As the designing process of optical components can be challenging, simulations are necessary for support.
-This involves the simulation of electromagnetic waves within the components, which is done by solving Maxwell's problem for which N\'ed\'elec elements form the natural basis.
-As we consider the time harmonic indefinite Maxwell's problem in this work, specialized techniques are required to solve these kinds of problems.
-In the literature, several solution techniques are proposed.
-There are overlapping domain decomposition, see, e.g. the recent publication \cite{Bonazetal19} and the references therein, and nonoverlapping domain decomposition methods, \cite{art:Gander:OptimizedSchwarz:12}, or $\mathcal{H}$-matrices \cite{FauMelPar22} which are designed for the time-harmonic case.
-Note that the system is highly indefinite.
-Therefore, it becomes very challenging to develop an efficient solver, \cite{ErnstGander12}.
-Alternatives in the positive definite case are multigrid techniques, \cite{AFW00}, \cite{Hiptmair99}, or FETI-DP-like algorithms, \cite{Toselli06}, \cite{Dohrmann16}.
-Even with these methods, it remains computationally expensive to solve Maxwell's problems.
-Therefore adaptive strategies, such as local grid refinement, that can keep computational costs reasonable, while increasing the accuracy are highly desirable.
-This can be achieved with heuristic error indicators, geometry-oriented refinement, residual-based error control, or goal-oriented error control.
-With this, adaptive grid refinement is one key component in numerical simulations that enables us to handle more complex problems, for example, multi-scale problems for the simulations of integrated optical components.
+This work is devoted to the numerical construction of the N\'ed\'elec elements in three spatial dimensions on locally refined meshes with hanging nodes.
+N\'ed\'elec elements are usually required for solving Maxwell's equations \cite{Bk:Fey:63,Bk:Monk:2003}, which are fundamental to many fields of research.
+They have numerous practical applications, ranging from Magnetic Induction Tomography (MIT) in medicine \cite{Art:Zolgharni:MIT:2009}, geo-electromagnetic modeling in geophysics \cite{Art:Grayver:Geoelectromagnetic:2015}, to quantum computing \cite{Art:Kues:23}, quantum communication in optics \cite{Art:Melchert:Soliton:2023}, and photonics as they are of interest in the cluster of excellence PhoenixD\footnote{\url{https://www.phoenixd.uni-hannover.de/en/}}.
+Designing optical components can be challenging, and simulations are often necessary for support.
+These simulations involve modeling electromagnetic waves within the components, which is achieved by solving Maxwell's equations using Nédélec elements as the natural finite element (FE) discretization.
+The discretized systems result in linear equation systems.
+Besides efficient numerical solution schemes (e.g., \cite{Art:Bonazetal:19,Art:Gander:OptimizedSchwarz:12,Art:peccc:2023,Art:FauParMel:23,Art:ErnstGander:12,Art:Arnold:00,Art:Hiptmair:99,Art:Toselli:06,Art:Dohrmann:16}), solving Maxwell's equations remains computationally expensive.
+Therefore, adaptive strategies such as local grid refinement are highly desirable.
+These strategies can keep computational costs reasonable while increasing accuracy.
+They can be achieved with heuristic error indicators, geometry-oriented refinement, residual-based error control, or goal-oriented error control.
+The discussion of error estimators is outside the scope of this work, but we refer the reader to \cite{Art:BaRhei:78,Art:ZiZhu:92b,Bk:Verfuerth:1996,Bk:AinsworthOden:00,Bk:Bangerth:03,Bk:Repin:08,Bk:ErEstHaJoh:09}.